dullage/BlueSheet/readme.md

 * SESSION_KEY
 * PASSWORD_SALT

-Both should be strong passwords.
+Both should be strong passwords. *Note: These will be automatically generated if deploying to Heroku.*

 # Admin CLI
 bluesheet.py is a command line tool allowing you to add users, unlock user accounts and change passwords.

+Alternatively you can also set USERNAME and PASSWORD environment variables.
+When the app is fist launched, if the declared user already exists the users password will be updated, if not a new user will be created.

 ## Add a user
 ```shell